 What is Fair Value?

 One of the most frequently asked questions from viewers calling into CNBC's morning Squawk Box is "What is Fair Value?".
 Every day CNBC gives viewers theoretical prices for Fair Value along with certain levels for the premium that would theoretically cause program buying or program selling to hit the markets.
 So naturally a lot of viewers call in asking about Fair Value and wanting to know exactly what it is and what it means.
 According to Professor Hans Stoll at Vanderbilt University, the formula for Fair Value is really very simple.
-Of course that is easy for him to say, since he is one of the world's leading academic authorities on equities markets, listed options, program trading, and a bunch of other stuff about stock markets.
+Of course that was easy for him to say, since he was one of the world's leading academic authorities on equities markets, listed options, program trading, and a bunch of other stuff about stock markets.
+Sadly Hans passed away in March of 2020.
 Here is Professor Stoll's formula:

 FV = S [1 + (I - D)]